Skip to content

 Why Multi-Channel Matters More Than You Think

-As of June 2026, Trillet is the only platform on this list that includes voice, SMS, and WhatsApp together on every plan.
-Several competitors now add SMS or chat (Dialzara, Marlie, Hey Rosie, Phonely, Echowin, and Frontdesk all offer at least one extra channel), but none bundle WhatsApp, and most reserve the extra channels for higher tiers or charge separately.
-AIRA, UpFirst, and Goodcall remain voice-only.
+As of July 2026, Trillet bundles voice (inbound), SMS follow-up, and email call summaries together at its base price.
+Several competitors add SMS or chat (Dialzara, Hey Rosie, Phonely, Echowin, and Frontdesk each offer at least one extra channel), but most reserve those channels for higher tiers or charge separately, while Trillet includes its follow-up channels at $49.
+AIRA, UpFirst, Marlie, and Goodcall remain voice-only.

-Trillet's approach keeps the conversation in one thread: the AI answers the call, sends an SMS summary to the caller, and handles any WhatsApp or SMS responses that come back.
+Trillet's approach keeps the conversation in one thread: the AI answers the call, sends an SMS confirmation or summary, emails you the call details, and handles the SMS responses that come back.
 No separate tools, no manual follow-up.
-For businesses in trades and services where customers are on job sites (and cannot take calls during the day), this multi-channel continuity turns a single missed call into a booked appointment rather than a lost lead.
+For businesses in trades and services where customers are on job sites (and cannot take calls during the day), this continuity turns a single missed call into a booked appointment rather than a lost lead.

 Emergency Call Handling Across Platforms